 This piece is of a more serious cast than what we are normally dealing with on this site - with it, we are quite outside the realm of light music, but I will still make the same points that I habitually make - that each of us have our own way of listening to a piece of music, and as usual, I must emphasize that there is no right or wrong in any of this, only that for each if us that describes honestly our own individual perspective.

 That said, I will simply say that I personally have always had trouble thinking of any work by Debussy as ecstatically happy, even in such movements as Jardins de la Pluie (at least the closing portion), l'Isle Joyeuse, or even a piece that distantly resembles the one under consideration - Les Collines d'Anacapri.
 Even Fetes, from Trois Nocturnes, sounds to me anything but Festive.

 It is for me a matter of simply absorbing the notes, without searching for any meaning, not even one provided by the composer, and allowing the work to settle in without much thought, with any images to be generated by the mind in a totally subliminal manner.
-I simply cannot be preoccupied with factors outside the sphere of the actual musical composition, the very notes, the form, the tonal movement (very important for me) and take my subconscious cues from those.
+I simply cannot be preoccupied with factors outside the sphere of the actual musical composition, the very notes, the form, the tonal movement and tonal relations (very important for me) and take my subconscious cues from those.
 I do not attempt to ascertain any outside origin of what I'm listening to, nor 'ethnicize" the work in any manner.